ostdotcom/website-docupony/docs/2_07_API_TRANSACTION-TYPES_EDIT.md

 | _commission_percent_ | float  | (optional) inclusive percentage of the value that is paid to the company.
 Possible only for "user_to_user" transaction kind. (min 0%, max 100%) |

-where the signature is derived from the API secret key and the string to sign is alphabetically sorted
+where the signature is derived from the API secret key and the string to sign is alphabetically sorted,

 `/transaction-types/edit?api_key=API_KEY&client_transaction_id=CLIENT_TRANSACTION_ID&commission_percent=COMMISSION_PERCENT&currency_type=CURRENCY_TYPE&currency_value=CURRENCY_VALUE&kind=KIND&name=NAME&request_timestamp=REQUEST_TIMESTAMP`